Last updated on December 30, 2025

 - 3306 for Aurora MySQL

-- 5432 for Aurora PostgreSQL
+- 5432 for Aurora PostgreSQL.

 - Each Aurora Serverless DB cluster requires two AWS PrivateLink endpoints.
-If you reach the limit for PrivateLink endpoints within your VPC, you can’t create any more Aurora Serverless clusters in that VPC.

 - A DB subnet group used by Aurora Serverless can’t have more than one subnet in the same Availability Zone.